 Guatemala Huehuetenango Coffee provides a taste that is subtle and mild yet still complex and interesting.
 With distinctive and delicate fruity flavors, Huehuetenango has a light body (often buttery), sweet floral aroma, and a pleasant finish that is clean on the palate and lingers.

 Huehuetenango coffee is grown in the highland regions of northern Guatemala, an area that produces some of the most distinguished Guatemalan coffees.

 The Guatemalan coffee grading system defines the Strictly High Grown / Strictly Hard Bean (SHB) grade to include coffee beans grown at elevations higher than 1350 meters above sea level, while the Hard Bean (HB) grade includes coffee beans grown between 4,000 feet and 5,000 feet above sea level.

 As with other coffee growing areas, the assumption is that the higher elevation bean is harder (more dense), and thus of a higher quality, or grade.

 Guatemala Coffee Growing Regions

 Fraijanes Plateau is a coffee growing region in Guatemala in the mountainous region north of Lake Amatitlan.
 These mountains surround the Valley of Ermita, the location of Guatemala City.

-Coffee is grown on the Fraijanes Plateau at elevations from 4,000 feet to 5,000 feet above sea level and the temperature averages about 22 degrees Celsius (72 degrees Fahrenheit) all year around with rainfall of about 1,500 mm annually and a relative humidity of about 60%.
+Coffee is grown on the Fraijanes Plateau at elevations from 1200 meters to 1500 meters above sea level and the temperature averages about 22 degrees Celsius (72 degrees Fahrenheit) all year around with rainfall of about 1,500 mm annually and a relative humidity of about 60%.

 The mineral-laden soil, which is high in potassium, has benefitted from the recent ash deposits due to the volcanic activity of Volcan de Pacaya.
 The soil quality is said to produce excellent body in the cup of brewed coffee.